Novuswebspace/gantries-frontend/README.md

----
-title: Setting Up a Next.js Frontend Application with pnpm
----

-import { Code } from 'nextra/components';

 # Setting Up a Next.js Frontend Application with pnpm

 This guide will walk you through the steps to install pnpm and run the server in your existing Next.js repository.